joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def find_probs(s, n):
 """
 Create a dictionary of sums k with their associated probabilities for n dice with s sides.

+    Parameters:
+        s (int): The number of sides on each die. n (int): The number of dice.
+    Returns:
+        prob_dict (dict): A dictionary containing pairs of sums (k) and their associated probabilites of occurrence.
 """
     prob_dict = {}
     for i in range(n, s * n + 1):